 Should you lower the trap on your line and find a pale blue liquid, immediately replace the trap and back away.
 Consult your supervisor IMMEDIATELY.
 Warn others of the danger, posting signs if necessary.

-Disclaimer: This section discusses general dangers associated with high vacuum and Schlenk lines and is not meant to be a comprehensive reference to dealing with or assessing the hazards.
+In addition, the use of vacuum pumps also poses a hazard should flammable liquids become entrained in the pump oil.
+See Brown, K. J., Smith III, A. B., Nguyen, M. "Lessons Learned from Laboratory Vacuum Pump Exhaust Explosion: Discussion and Preventative Strategies" ACS Chem.
+Health Saf.
+2022, 29(1), pp 87-90 for an example of an explosion inside a vacuum pump cabinet during a rotary evaporation.Disclaimer: This section discusses general dangers associated with high vacuum and Schlenk lines and is not meant to be a comprehensive reference to dealing with or assessing the hazards.
 There are many circumstances that have not been foreseen or discussed here and you should recognize the inherent danger in relying solely on this information!

-This page was last updated Tuesday, November 16, 2010.
+This page was last updated Friday, December 2, 2022.

-This document and associated figures* are copyright 1996-2013 by Rob Toreki.
-Send comments, kudos and suggestions to us via email. *Some of these figures are adapted from the Chemglass, Inc. catalog and have been reproduced with permission.
+This document and associated figures* are copyright 1996-2023 by Rob Toreki.
+Send comments, kudos and suggestions to us via email.